Quickly deploy ransomware preventions

 While restoring many or all enterprise systems is a difficult endeavor, the alternative of paying an attacker for a recovery key they may or may not deliver, and using tools written by the attackers to try to recover systems and data.

-Phase 2.
-Limit the scope of damage
+Step 2.
+Limit the scope of ransomware damage

 Make the attackers work a lot harder to gain access to multiple business critical systems through privileged access roles.
 Limiting the attacker’s ability to get privileged access makes it much harder to profit off of an attack on your organization, making it more likely they will give up and go elsewhere.

 This last set of tasks is important to raise friction for entry but will take time to complete as part of a larger security journey.
-The goal of this phase is to make the attackers' work much harder as they try to obtain access to your on-premises or cloud infrastructures at the various common points of entry.
+The goal of this step is to make the attackers' work much harder as they try to obtain access to your on-premises or cloud infrastructures at the various common points of entry.
 There are a lot of these tasks, so it’s important to prioritize your work here based on how fast you can accomplish these with your current resources.

 Ransomware protection at a glance